HOLBEIN NORTH AMERICA

 Kristen Federchuk

-Kristen is a self-taught artist, working primarily in acrylics.
-From as early as she can remember, she loved art and could always be found with a pencil or paintbrush in her hand.
-Over the years, she would practice drawing by copying the works of artists she admired.
-Kristen has always been passionate about the environment and the outdoors and obtained her BSc. in Land Reclamation.
-Working in both the government and private sector for several years, she followed her heart and left the professional world to pursue artwork.
-It is truly something she was created to do and is now living a purposeful life as an artist.
+Kristen has always been passionate about the environment and the outdoors, and obtained her Bachelor of Science in Land Reclamation.
+After several years working in both the government and private sectors, she followed her heart and left the professional world to pursue art.
+It is truly what she was created to do, and she is now living a purposeful life as an artist.

 Matthew Willie Garcia

-Garcia is a California born printmaker who is currently living and working in Kansas City, MO and Lawrence, KS.
-He received his B.F.A. in Printmaking from the Kansas City Art Institute and his M.F.A. from the University of Kansas.
 Garcia has shown his work regionally throughout the Midwest.
-Most notably his work was included as part of the “Queer Abstraction” exhibition at the Nerman Contemporary Museum of art, “Star Children” exhibition at the Bradbury Art Museum and is currently on display at the Des Moines Arts Center as part of the “Immersive” exhibition.
-His work has also been shown internationally as part of “Sumi-Fusion” Mokuhanga exhibition in Nara, Japan and is shortlisted for the 2022 On Paper exhibition in Barcelona, Spain.
+Most notably, his work was included in the “Queer Abstraction” exhibition at the Nerman Museum of Contemporary Art, the “Star Children” exhibition at the Bradbury Art Museum, and is currently on display at the Des Moines Art Center as part of the “Immersive” exhibition.
+His work has also been shown internationally as part of the “Sumi-Fusion” Mokuhanga exhibition in Nara, Japan, and is shortlisted for the 2022 On Paper exhibition in Barcelona, Spain.
 Garcia is currently the Studio Manager at the Lawrence Arts Center in Lawrence, KS.

 Obadiah Hunter